 MDE-LIO does not endorse the purchase or use of any non-State Board of Education-adopted commercial products.
 Products and services noted below are included for information only and their inclusion should not be interpreted as a recommendation of MDE-LIO.

-This Gallaudet University guide helps classroom teachers collaborate with and understand the role of interpreters in the classroom.
+This Gallaudet University guide helps classroom teachers work with and understand the role of interpreters in the classroom.
 To receive the guide, fill out a quick survey and the guide will be emailed to you.

 This document describes essential program elements and features that must be considered when designing appropriate services for students who are DHH.
 The guidelines represent best practices from the field.